-If your baby was sleeping soundly and suddenly starts waking hourly, it can leave any parent exhausted and confused.
-This sudden change, broadly known as a Baby Sleep Regression, is specifically the 4-month sleep regression, a completely normal stage that reflects healthy brain development and maturing sleep cycles.
+If your baby was sleeping soundly and suddenly starts waking every hour, it can leave any parent exhausted and confused.
+This sudden change is commonly known as a Baby Sleep Regression.
+Most often, it is the 4-month sleep regression — a completely normal stage that reflects healthy brain development and maturing sleep cycles.

-This guide provides your complete 4-Month Sleep Regression Roadmap: a gentle, 9-step action plan to help your baby move through this phase and regain restful nights.
+To support you, this guide provides your complete 4-Month Sleep Regression Roadmap: a comprehensive resource covering the neurological causes and a gentle, 9-step action plan to help your baby move through this phase and regain restful nights.

 📖 Executive Summary: What Works